altocodenl/tagaway/readme.md

    - `ID` is an id returned by `POST /download`.
    - If successful, the user will receive a zip file with the specified pictures.

+`POST /geo`
+   - Enables or disables geotagging.
+   - Body must be of the form `{operation: 'enable|disable'}`.
+   - If an operation is ongoing while the request is being made, the server will reply with a 409 code.
+Otherwise it will reply with a 200 code.
+   - In the case of enabling geotagging, a server reply doesn't mean that the geotagging is complete, since it's a background process that might take minutes.
+In contrast, when disabling geotagging a 200 response will be sent after the geotags are removed, without the need for a background p rocess.

 `GET /account`
    - If successful, returns a 200 with body `{username: STRING, email: STRING, type: STRING, created: INTEGER, usage: {limit: INTEGER, fsused: INTEGER, s3used: INTEGER}, logs: [...]}`.